Skip to main content

 Smera Sukumar

-Smera directs the Nature Reserves and Conservation Science programs.
+Smera directs the Nature Reserves, Conservation Science and Education programs.
 She joined the team in 2016 and holds a MSc in biodiversity and conservation from the University of Leeds and a BSc in zoology from the University of Guelph.
 Smera works closely with volunteers, conservation partners, and researchers to deliver collaborative projects across both programs.
 Her love of Ontario’s wild species and spaces and the diversity of people and cultures in this province shape all aspects of her work.
 Smera has lived in four countries and travelled to over 40.
 In her spare time, she enjoys exploring the outdoors, cooking, dancing, and cozying up with her cat.

 Christine Ambre (she/they) – Education Manager